About this course

 Please note that this course starts early in September.
 We are unable to agree any requests for holiday due to the number of days required to fulfill the course.

-You can apply through UCAS Teacher Training from November 2013 for courses that start in 2014.
+You can apply through UCAS Teacher Training from end of October 2014 for courses that start in 2015.
 There are a limited number of places for each programme, so you should apply as early as possible to give yourself the best chance of obtaining a place.
 We will close courses once we have filled all available places.

 Please read through the UCAS Teacher Training pages carefully for guidance on how to apply.